 Allowing the body and mind to relax supports the development of positive affirmations and corrected behaviors that replace harmful or unhealthy ones, resulting in deeply profound healing experiences.

-Miki and Kaye, our Heart-Centered Hypnotherapists, are highly trained in powerful, specialized techniques that empower clients to move beyond traditional therapy into deeper levels of healing and wellness.
-Both practitioners compassionately utilize the techniques to foster relaxation and assist the client in gaining access to the subconscious part of the mind where memories and behavior patterns are stored.
+Our Conscious Heart Hypnotherapists are highly trained in powerful, specialized techniques that empower clients to move into deep levels of healing and wellness.
+Our practitioners compassionately utilize the techniques to foster relaxation and assist the client in gaining access to the subconscious mind where memories and behavior patterns are stored.

 Throughout the session, they gently and safely guide the client to discover past connections to current issues, release and heal blocks and unhealthy patterns, change old beliefs, and create new, healthier behavior patterns and life decisions.